flutter/devtools/CONTRIBUTING.md

 1. If you haven't already, follow the [instructions](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) to generate a new SSH key and connect to Github with SSH
 2. Follow the [instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to fork the DevTools repo to your own Github account, and clone using SSH
 3. Make sure to [configure Git to keep your fork in sync](https://docs.github.com/en/get-started/quickstart/fork-a-repo#configuring-git-to-sync-your-fork-with-the-original-repository) with the main DevTools repo
-4. Finally, update to the newest version of the package with `cd packages/devtools_app` and `flutter pub upgrade`
+4. Finally, run `sh tool/refresh.sh` to pull the latest version from repo, generate missing code and upgrade dependencies.
+Use this command every time you are want to get fresh version.

 From a separate terminal, start running a flutter app to connect to DevTools:
 - `git clone https://github.com/flutter/gallery.git` (this is an existing application with many examples of Flutter widgets)